PySpark SQL Left Outer Join with Example

-PySpark SQL Left Outer Join (left, left outer, left_outer) returns all rows from the left DataFrame regardless of match found on the right Dataframe when join expression doesn’t match, it assigns null for that record and drops records from right where match not found.
+PySpark SQL Left Outer Join (left, left outer, left_outer) returns all rows from the left DataFrame regardless of the match found on the right DataFrame.
+When the join expression doesn’t match, it assigns null for that record, and when a match is not found it drops records from the right DataFrame.

 In this PySpark article, I will explain how to do Left Outer Join (left, leftouter, left_outer) on two DataFrames with Python Example.